Area fish fry hopes to bounce back from COVID troubles

 “I’m not going to raise the price in the middle of Lent,” he said.

-This year, they’re hoping to bring back in-person dining.
+This year, they’re bringing back in-person dining with limited seating.
 But, they’re also short on volunteers.
 To keep the pace, they need 25 people or more.

 Traina couldn’t help but to think of all the volunteers who’ve helped make this fish fry what it is today, and how important it is to carry on for them.